 John begs- “Alice… princess, don’t touch that flower please.”

 Alice – “Oh don’t be silly.
 They only write those stories to keep children out of mischief.”

 John is a man who adores his wife and sees her as a willful child who just can’t seem to behave.
-He’s torn between his affection and devotion to the beautifully generous woman he fell in love with and his sense of duty to the others around them whom she’s hurting with her barbs veiled in helpful suggestions, and intrusions and judgmental interferences.
-Throughout the narrative the stalwart John tries to guide Alice away from doing the things that continue to alienate her from the family and others, until it just seems as if there’s nothing else can be done….
+He’s torn between his affection and devotion to the beautifully generous woman he fell in love with and his sense of duty to the others around them whom she’s hurting with her barbs veiled in helpful suggestions, intrusions, and judgmental interferences.
+Throughout the narrative, the stalwart John tries to guide Alice away from doing the things that continue to alienate her from the family and others until it just seems as if there’s nothing else that can be done…

-Either Alfred Hitchcock, Fritz Lang or Jean Renoir could have directed this bit of psycho-intense thriller with it’s quite disturbing surreal opening sequence that melds so well with Lyn Murray and Robert Drasnin’s magnificently haunting melodies.
-It’s a heart wrenching episode with a powerful performance by Joan Fontaine who slips in and out of a surreal manic revelation way too late…
+Either Alfred Hitchcock, Fritz Lang, or Jean Renoir could have directed this bit of psycho-intense thriller with its disturbing surreal opening sequence that melds so well with Lyn Murray and Robert Drasnin’s magnificently haunting melodies.
+It’s a heart-wrenching episode with a powerful performance by Joan Fontaine who slips in and out of a surreal manic revelation way too late…

-Lyn Murray’s score works most powerfully in this episode as if it has it’s own lurking conscience , the shadow that hovers behind Alice.
+Lyn Murray’s score works most powerfully in this episode as if it has its own lurking conscience, the shadow that hovers behind Alice.
 The story itself plays out like a fairytale as the ending is quite severe, and although Alice deserves a swift kick in the arse for interfering and being hurtful.
-Does she deserve the possible ending to the story.
-By now in these films isn’t it obvious not to drink the cocoa… I hope I haven’t give it away…
+Does she deserve the possible ending to the story?
+By now in these films isn’t it obvious not to drink the cocoa… I hope I haven’t given it away…

 Final Performance (18 Jan.
 1965)